OUR GOAL FOR COMMUNITY

 Offered periodically through the school year, with the objective to explore feelings, work on communication skills, and

 building self-esteem through play based activities.
+Please call 780.835.5550 to get on the waitlist.

 This is a program based on social and emotional group play, highlighting structure, nurture, challenge and engagement.
 Sunshine circles are beneficial for behaviour management and building empathy.